Governance | Global Enterprise Risk Management

 IT security

 In 2020, the Group conducted an initial assessment of its IT digital maturity to identify its long-term cyber security risk.
-In the same year, the Group strengthened IT security with e-learning programs for employees that address email and other technologies.
+In the same year, the Group strengthened IT security with e-learning programs for employees that address business email compromise and other technologies.
 The Group also regularly conducts internal audits to raise awareness of IT security among employees.

 To counter targeted attacks and other advanced cyber threats, the Group has established a global organizational structure to quickly respond to any IT security incidents.
-It has also been strengthening monitoring of its website security, networks and other systems, and improving its ability to detect suspicious emails.
+It has also been strengthening monitoring of its website security, networks, and other systems, and improving its ability to detect suspicious emails.

-In Japan, Bridgestone Corporation and its group companies take a systematic approach to IT security under the direction of the Chief Digital Officer (CDO) to prevent IT security incidents, including leaks of customer data and other confidential information.
+In Japan, Bridgestone Corporation and its group companies take a systematic approach to IT security under the direction of the Chief Information Officer (CIO) to prevent IT security incidents, including leaks of customer data and other confidential information.
 The company formulates corporate standards and rules on IT security, which are reviewed and revised to stay abreast of technological advancements and changes in IT risks.
 The company sets particularly strict standards for information systems that handle personal information.

 BCP/Crisis management system

 A prompt initial response is essential for business continuity.
 In preparing for this response, the Bridgestone Group gives top priority to its employees’ health, security and safety, minimizing business losses, and anticipating business-impacting events that may occur in the supply chain.
-To achieve an early crisis recovery, the Group established a tiered response system based on the specific crisis situation and its severity, and established a system of identifying and implementing countermeasures and protocols.
-This system enables a prompt initial response to assure business continuity/early recovery, and drives initiatives for continuous improvement making use of past experiences and lessons learned.
+To achieve an early crisis recovery, the Group established a tiered response system based on the specific crisis situation and its severity and established a system of identifying and implementing countermeasures and protocols.
+This system enables a prompt initial response to assure business continuity/early recovery and drives initiatives for continuous improvement making use of past experiences and lessons learned.

-In 2020, the Group launched a crisis management committee composed of the Global CEO, Joint Global COO and key management to review emerging information on various changes associated with the spread of COVID-19 and to make swift decisions to protect employees’ health and safety and minimize business impact.
+In 2020, the Group launched a crisis management committee composed of the Global CEO, Joint Global COO, and key management to review emerging information on various changes associated with the spread of COVID-19 and to make swift decisions to protect employees’ health and safety and minimize business impact.
 The committee has continued to operate since then, sharing best practices to drive consistent responses to challenges faced in locations around the world.

 The Group has developed a common, aligned framework and standards for Enterprise Risk Management, Business Continuity, and Crisis Management.
 These standards address the governance and oversight of the programs, program framework, technology as well as the Group’s ability to identify, assess, mitigate, and respond to significant enterprise-wide risks.

-Going forward, the Bridgestone Group will continue to improve its operational framework to strengthen risk management, crisis management and BCP.
+Going forward, the Bridgestone Group will continue to improve its operational framework to strengthen enterprise risk management, crisis management and BCP.

 Emerging risks and mitigation measures

-The Business environment is becoming more complex and uncertainties are increasing.
+The Business environment is becoming more complex, and uncertainties are increasing.
 Under these conditions, companies are expected to maintain and reinforce their ability to cope with the attendant risks and new business opportunities.

 Geopolitical situations